Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

 \subsection{Distinguishing datasets within bot types.}

 Continuing with the taxonomic viewpoint, here we address whether these datasets can be used to train models that generalize well \textit{only within a single class of bots}.

-We provide evidence towards a negative answer by showing that it is possible to accurately distinguish accounts from different datasets within a bot type.
-In other words, even when restricted to the subspace of spam bots, for instance, the constituent datasets in that class are sampled from regions with little to no overlap rather than being robustly drawn from the entire sample space.

-Also of concern is that we can do the same for the human accounts in the various datasets, indicating that the strategies used to gather and label human accounts also results in samples being drawn from different parts of that sample space.
+We provide evidence towards the negative by showing that it is possible to distinguish accounts from different datasets within a bot type.
+Even when restricted to the subspace of spam bots, for instance, the constituent datasets in that class are sampled in such distinct ways that a classifier can easily distinguish them.
+We also observe a similar phenomenon with the human accounts, indicating that the strategies used to gather and label human accounts also results in samples being drawn from different parts of that sample space.
 In \cref{tab:distinguishing-bot-types}, we report accuracy and balanced accuracy for the task of predicting which dataset an account comes from for accounts within a given type.
 Rather than a binary prediction task of bot or not, this is a multiclass prediction task where each account is labeled with the dataset it comes from, omiting the classes that consist of only one dataset.
 We train shallow decision trees to predict these labels, summarized in \cref{tab:distinguishing-bot-types}.
 Again we see minor performance improvements by using random forest classifiers, but prefer the decision trees for their interpretability.